IB Mathematics Tutors

 (i) While preparing for your exams You may find some topics very interesting while some are not.
 Some may be easy for you but some may be very difficult.
 But you should understand that questions will be asked from the whole syllabus and marks matters a lot to you so you can’t afford to ignore any chapter/topic.
 Our IB Maths Tutors help you to prepare the whole syllabus without any difficulty

 (ii) Our Ib Maths tutors suggest you to keep course formula booklet always with you when you are are preparing for the exam and solving questions from chapters.
 Looking for formulas from the booklet will make you familiar with it and this will save your time to find formulas while writing your exams.
-Though you are provided with a new formula booklet at the time of exam
+Though you are provided with a new formula booklet at the time of the exam.

 (iii) Before you start solving questions, Our Ib Maths tutors make you learn all the concepts properly, note key points and make short notes with a pencil in your book.
 Once you are done with all the questions of a chapter/topic from your book, Our Ib Maths tutors make sure that you try extra questions on the same topic.
 For extra questions, either you can try IB question banks or search our IB Tutor blog because exam questions are always a bit more difficult than book questions